5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 NOD-like receptor proteins (NLRPs)

 The NOD-like receptor proteins (NLRPs) are a family of proteins with similar domain structures.
 The structures and abbreviations used for the molecular players in inflammasome activation are complicated and confusing.
 Different programs show different domains, which adds to the complexity.
-We will attempt to reduce the confusion by just showing domain structure diagrams, even if some show different domains for the same protein.
+We will attempt to reduce confusion by showing only domain structure diagrams, even if some diagrams show different domains for the same protein.
 Remember, domains are calculated from structure, so different algorithms using different databases might return different domain structures.
 Table \(\PageIndex{2}\) below shows the domain structure for NLRPs.

 | NLRP1,2,3 | ![]() |